masashitsubaki/molecularGNN_smiles/README.md

 </div>

 If you prepare a dataset with the same format as "data.txt" in a new directory (e.g., dataset/yourdata/original), you can train our GNN using your dataset by the above two commands (1) and (2).

-## Future work

-- Preprocess data contains "." in the SMILES format (i.e., a molecule contains multi-graphs).
-- Provide some pre-trained models and the demo scripts.

 ## How to cite